-Chrissie Davies is a child behaviour expert, trauma informed educator, consultant, writer, guest speaker, loving mama of two, and passionate advocate for understanding 'differently wired" children.
-She is committed to empowering and supporting families to live their life with radical acceptance, curiosity, playfulness and a bucket load of love.
+Chrissie Davies is a sought-after child behaviour consultant, trauma informed educator, children's book author, keynote speaker, loving mama of two....and passionate advocate for understanding neurodivergent children.
+She is committed to empowering and supporting families to live their life with radical playfulness, acceptance, curiosity, and a bucket load of love.
+She has a particular passion for supporting the ADHD Community and creating Inclusive Educational communities.
 She lives with her husband and young family on the Surf Coast of Victoria.

 A mama to two, Chrissie understands the unique pressures placed on parents and teachers.
 Her judgement-free approach, compassionate support and proven strategies work to create a harmonious household for all family members.